microsoft/PowerToys/README.md

  - Properly handle cases where the monitor where a workspace was saved is no longer present.
  - Fixed the workspace launcher restarting itself in a loop without success.
  - Properly handle standalone applications.
+ - Fixed issues causing icons to not show.

 ### Documentation